-What is the balanced chemical equation for the reaction between H... | Channels for Pearson+
+What is the balanced chemical equation for the reaction between h... | Channels for Pearson+

 Multiple Choice

-What is the balanced chemical equation for the reaction between HI(aq) and NaOH(aq)?
+What is the balanced chemical equation for the reaction between hydrochloric acid (HCl) and barium hydroxide (Ba(OH)₂)?

 A